11 Dec Survive a vehicle breakdown in the outback

 This doesn’t just occur in the form of accidents or collisions, a break down in the outback can also be a serious road safety concern.

 If your vehicle breaks down and you have no mobile phone you find yourself in big trouble stranded in the outback – especially if you are unprepared.

 This is your guide to navigating the Australian outback by vehicle and ensuring you always return home at the end of your trip, safe and sound.

 How to prepare to survive a vehicle breakdown in the outback

-It is unlikely that you are reading this blog when your vehicle has already broken down in a remote area, far from mobile reception.
+It is unlikely that you are reading this blog when your vehicle has already broken down in a remote area, on the side of the road and far from mobile reception.